JoinColony/colonyNetwork/.github/ISSUE_TEMPLATE.md

 # Prerequisites
-Please answer the following questions for yourself before submitting an issue. **YOU MAY DELETE THE PREREQUISITES SECTION.**
+Please answer the following questions for yourself before submitting an issue.

 - [ ] I checked to make sure that this issue has not already been filed
-- [ ] I've asked for help in the [Colony Network Gitter](http://gitter.im/JoinColony/colonyNetwork) before filing this issue.
+- [ ] I've asked for help in the **Colony Network Discord** before filing this issue.

 ## Summary
 <!--- Concise overview of the issue. -->